 But, as you and I can well imagine, she was well and truly devastated.
 Like most people who don’t like to think about it, she supposed that terrocrats don’t really exist outside, say, Latin America.
 Now, she knows better.
 She was so upset psychologically that she was unable to perform her previous job and had to find one less demanding at lower pay.
 I did not hear whether she plans to sue, but I certainly hope she does.
 And that she wins; very, very big.

 The arrogant invasion of privacy under the pretext of looking for forbidden substances is, alas, not limited to the borders; from time to time they take place even at schools.
-Eight and nine year old children are strip-searched for drugs, not necessarily with parental permission, in government schools; and woe (and surveillance!) betide the parent who with-holds such permission.
+Eight and nine year old children are strip–searched for drugs, not necessarily with parental permission, in government schools; and woe (and surveillance!) betide the parent who withholds such permission.

-So by the time government-school graduates are old enough to travel through government border checkpoints, perhaps they are supposed to be used to it, and so to accept it as part of the price of living in a Free Society.
-Certainly, they are supposed to be so dumbed-down intellectually as to be both disinclined to question the authority that tells them to submit, and incapable of perceiving the supreme irony of the preceding sentence.
+So by the time government–school graduates are old enough to travel through government border checkpoints, perhaps they are supposed to be used to it, and so to accept it as part of the price of living in a free society.
+Certainly, they are supposed to be so dumbed–down intellectually as to be both disinclined to question the authority that tells them to submit, and incapable of perceiving the supreme irony of the preceding sentence.

 Questions